Jinzi860209/ETL-Project/README.md

 ### Cleaning Population, fertility, and life expectancy datasets:

+*The data set contains year from 1960 - 2016, only kept country name, country code and 2015 columns.

+*Took out indicator name and indicator code columns of each data set

+*combined country name, country code, population, fertility and life expentancy in one data frame.

 ### Cleaning GDP Dataset:
 * Removed unnecessary columns, such as units in USD, from the gdp_per_capita.csv.